 The AEM Advantage

 If you’ve got a wildfire risk management challenge, AEM is here to help!
 Our seven brands of environmental service providers are here to help you craft a custom toolkit of weather and fire monitoring, detection, response, and communication technologies backed by our combined century-plus of experience.
-We can help you address the entire wildfire curve by...
+We can help you address the entire wildfire cycle by...

 - Building a wildfire risk management plan